I've Applied. Now What?

 - spring semester (May – Aug.) – Sept.
 30

 - fall semester (Sept. to Dec.) – Nov.
 19*

 * Newfoundland and Labrador high school applicants can expect to have their applications processed starting on Nov.
 30.

 After these dates, you can expect the following processing times:

 - Applications - three business days.
-Application processing times during peak periods (early Jan. to late March) may be longer.
+Application processing times during peak periods may be longer.

-- General admission application decisions - three to five business days once all required documents are received.
-Admissions Decisions will be posted online in your online application for admission and will be communicated via email.
-Applications received during peak periods (early Jan. to late March) may take longer for a decision.
+- General admission application decisions - 10 business days after all required documents are received and processed.
+Admissions decisions will be posted in the application portal.
+They will also be communicated via email.
+Applications received during peak periods may take longer for a decision.